User registration

 or theFinishCustomRegistrationEvent

-method again, depending on the step that has caused the error. - Unrecoverable errors (5XXX): When the status code is in the 5000-5999 range, the flow cannot be recovered and the SDK will return an error instead of retrying the step.
+method again, depending on the step that caused the error. - Unrecoverable errors (5XXX): When the status code is in the 5000-5999 range, the flow cannot be recovered and the SDK returns an error instead of retrying the step.

 Using the information from the data parameter, the user can decide if the data is valid and the registration flow can continue.
-Once this decision is made and the required data is acquired, we need to send the following callback for the InitCustomRegistrationEvent
+When this decision is made and the required data is acquired, send the following callback for the InitCustomRegistrationEvent

 or FinishCustomRegistrationEvent